BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         in the XML are detected; if the option is specified without a value, the value defaults to 1

-        this has exactly the same effect as setting --loglevel to "w" (warning) followed by the pedantic value minus one, e.g. "w1" for --pedantic=2
+        this has the same effect as setting --loglevel to "w" (warning) followed by the pedantic value minus one, e.g. "w1" for --pedantic=2

-        --pedantic also enables XML schema validation of DM instances; XML schemas are located using the schemaLocation attribute:

-        *   if it specifies an absolute path, no search is performed

-        *   if it specifies a relative path, the directories specified via --include are searched

-        *   URLs are treated specially: if no XML catalogs were supplied via --catalog, the directory part is ignored and the schema is located as for a relative path (above); if XML catalogs were supplied via --catalog, the catalogs govern how (and whether) the URLs are processed

     --plugin=s...
         can be specified multiple times; defines external plugins that can